cswartzvi/hamilton/docs/integrations/ibis/index.md

 ### Challenge 2 - Orchestrate Ibis code in production
 Ibis alleviates a major pain point by enabling data transformations to work across backends.
 However, moving from dev to prod still requires some code changes such as changing backend connectors, swapping unsupported operators, adding some orchestration and logging execution.
 This is outside the scope of the Ibis project and is expected to be enabled by other means.

-## How Hamilton complements Ibis
+## How Apache Hamilton complements Ibis
 ### Write modular Ibis code
-Hamilton was initially developed to [structure pandas code for a large catalog of features](https://blog.dagworks.io/p/tidy-production-pandas-with-hamilton-3b759a2bf562), and has been adopted by multiple organizations since.
+Apache Hamilton was initially developed to [structure pandas code for a large catalog of features](https://blog.dagworks.io/p/tidy-production-pandas-with-hamilton-3b759a2bf562), and has been adopted by multiple organizations since.
 Its syntax encourages users to chunk code into meaningful and reusable components, which facilitates documentation, unit testing, code reviews, and improves iteration speed.
 These benefits directly translate to organizing Ibis code.

-Now, we'll refactor the above code to use Hamilton.
+Now, we'll refactor the above code to use Apache Hamilton.
 Users have the flexibility to chunk code at the table or the column-level depending on the needed granularity.
 This modularity is particularly beneficial to Ibis because:

 - Well-scoped functions with type annotations and docstring are easier to understand for new Ibis users and facilitate onboarding.
 - Unit testing and data validation becomes easier with smaller expressions.
 These checks become more important when working across backends since the [operation coverage varies](https://ibis-project.org/support_matrix) and bugs may arise.

 #### Table-level
 Table-level operations might feel most familiar to SQL and Spark users.
-Also, Ibis + Hamilton is reminiscent of dbt for the Python ecosystem.
+Also, Ibis + Apache Hamilton is reminiscent of dbt for the Python ecosystem.

 Working with tables is very efficient when your number of columns/features is limited, and you don't need full lineage.
 As you want to reuse components, you can progressively breakdown "table-level code" in to "column-level code".